Types of Taxes Related to Real Estate

 6. Mortgage Recording Tax

-Some jurisdictions impose a tax when a mortgage is recorded on a property purchase.
+Some jurisdictions impose a tax upon the placing of a mortgage on a property purchase.

-- Who Pays: Buyers who take out a mortgage.
+Who Pays: Buyers of the mortgage.

 7. Foreign Investment Taxes